Master of Orion II: Battle at Antares: Sales

 Master of Orion II secured 10th place on PC Data's computer game sales chart for the month of November 1996.
 It remained in the top 20 for the next two months, in positions 17 and 20, respectively.
-By mid-January 1997, its global sales has surpassed 200,000 copies.
+By mid-January 1997, its global sales had surpassed 200,000 copies.

 Reviews

 Reviews were generally favorable, and the game won the Origins Award for Best Fantasy or Science Fiction Computer Game of 1996.
 However, reviewers differed in regard to the new gameplay features and micromanagement.
 B. Geryk preferred the simpler approach of Master of Orion, while Tom Chick found the gameplay easy to manage and much more engaging than Master of Orion.
 Robert Mayer of Strategy Plus argued that the concepts are good but the interface makes it needlessly difficult to access information vital to managing them.
 GameSpot's Trent Ward said the game's micromanagement is "everything that the hard-core veteran dreams of", but noted that strategy game novices would find it inaccessible.
 Offering yet another opinion, Next Generation found the difference from Master of Orion to be minor, concluding that "perhaps the biggest problem is that the game is a little too stagnant, and doesn't really break new ground in the now-crowded galactic conquest genre".

 Reviewers criticized that the race traits are unbalanced, with "creative" in particular being overpowered, but praised the replay value provided by the wide range of galaxies, races and other options.
 Macworld's Michael Gowan wrote that Master of Orion II's "countless strategy options will keep you coming back for more".

 Complaints that the loading of artwork from CD made the game run slowly led to recommendations to download the entire CD onto hard disk before play.
 Cale Corbett, reviewing the Mac version, complained that the user interface was "clunky", as it lacked features common in programs originally developed for the Mac.

 Master of Orion II was a finalist for the Computer Game Developers Conference's 1996 "Best Strategy/War Game" Spotlight Award, but lost the prize to Command & Conquer: Red Alert.
 It was also nominated as Computer Games Strategy Plus's 1996 turn-based strategy game of the year, although it lost to Civilization II.
 The game was a finalist for Computer Gaming World's 1996 "Strategy Game of the Year" award, again losing to Civilization II.

 Master of Orion II was named the 39th best computer game ever by PC Gamer UK in 1997.